duckdb/duckdb-web/docs/sql/duckdb_table_functions.md

 | `database_oid` | The internal identifier of the database. | VARCHAR |
 | `path` | The file path associated with the database. | VARCHAR |
 | `internal` | True indicates a system or built-in database.
 False indicates a user-defined database. | BOOLEAN
-| `type` | The type indicates the type of RDBMS implemented by the attached datase.
-For duckDB databases, that value is `duckdb`.
+| `type` | The type indicates the type of RDBMS implemented by the attached database.
+For DuckDB databases, that value is `duckdb`.

 ## duckdb_dependencies
 The `duckdb_dependencies()` function provides metadata about the dependencies available in the DuckDB instance.